 - Morten Kjaergaard from the University of Copenhagen, Denmark, will hold a presentation to be announced

-Participants can enjoy themselves with a Boat trip, dinner and social evening.
+Participants could enjoy themselves with a Boat trip, dinner and social evening.

-On 17 September it will first be a presentation to be announced, and then it is time for new keynotes:
+On 17 September it was first a presentation to be announced, and then it was time for new keynotes:

 - Vijay Krishna from Cleveland Clinic in the USA about “Quantum Computing for Photon-Drug Interactions in Cancer Prevention and Treatment”